Shauna Grant: Early life

 Colleen Applegate was born in Bellflower, California.
-Her family moved to the small town of Farmington, Minnesota in 1973 when her father, Philip Applegate, took a managerial position with the Central Telephone Company of Minnesota.
+In 1963, her family moved to Farmington, Minnesota, when her father, Philip Applegate, took a managerial position with the Central Telephone Company of Minnesota.
 Colleen was a cheerleader at her school, Farmington High School.
 After graduating in 1981, she worked locally as a cashier and then as a repair clerk with the phone company.

-Applegate attempted suicide in December, 1981 by overdosing on prescription sinus pills.
-Her father later said he never discussed the attempt with his daughter; he and his wife at the time (Colleen's mother, Karen Lee Applegate) believed their daughter was merely seeking attention.
-According to a PBS Frontline documentary, the entire Applegate family had at least one group session at a counseling center during which no one really talked about the situation.
-After news spread around Farmington about her suicide attempt, Applegate left town with her boyfriend, Mike Marcell, moving to California in March, 1982.
+Applegate attempted suicide in December 1981 by overdosing on prescription sinus pills.
+Her father later said he never discussed the attempt with his daughter; he and his wife at the time (Colleen's mother, Karen Lee Applegate) believed she was merely seeking attention.
+The family had at least one group session at a counseling center during which no one really talked about the situation.
+After news spread around Farmington about her suicide attempt, Applegate left town with her boyfriend, Mike Marcell, moving to California in March 1982.

 Adult film career

 After arriving in Los Angeles, Applegate and Marcell unsuccessfully pursued several employment leads.
 Marcell then saw an ad for the World Modeling Agency in Van Nuys, which sought recruits for "figure modeling".
-Accompanied by Marcell, Applegate visited the agency's owner, Jim South, who set up a photo session with legendary soft-core photographer J. Stephen Hicks.
-(Hicks' work was frequently featured in Penthouse.)
+Applegate and Marcell visited the agency's owner, Jim South, who set up a session with soft-core photographer J. Stephen Hicks, whose work often appeared in Penthouse.

 Her first pictorial's theme featured a mock camping set and was published by Club.
-Hicks reflected on Applegate's appearance and personality, saying: "I deal with a lot of girls who are new in the business, a lot of young girls and a lot of girls from out of town.
+Hicks said of Applegate: "I deal with a lot of girls who are new in the business, a lot of young girls and a lot of girls from out of town.
 Colleen was so incredibly young and naive.
 She was completely un-hip and non-L.A."

 Her wholesome, "girl next door" looks soon landed her work posing for other magazines such as Chic, Hustler, Swank, and Penthouse.
 But Hicks advised Applegate to get out of nude modeling quickly, because when all of the magazines had used her, the only thing left for her would be hardcore movies.
-"You know, you take a typical girl that's used to working at McDonald's or at a shoe store, where she's used to making a minimum wage, and suddenly she's given the opportunity to get made up, and be in front of people who tell her she's beautiful, and make as much money in a day as she was making in three weeks and, um, they change.
+"You know, you take a typical girl that's used to working at McDonald's or at a shoe store, where she's used to making a minimum wage, and suddenly she's given the opportunity to get made up, and be in front of people who tell her she's beautiful, and make as much money in a day as she was making in three weeks and they change.
 They change.
 And that's sad."

-Almost immediately, Applegate progressed to filming hardcore photo sessions for well-known photographer Suze Randall.
+Almost immediately, Applegate progressed to filming hardcore sessions for photographer Suze Randall.